 The ribs will look pretty boring at this point, I couldn’t even get a good picture of them because they literally blended right into the cutting board and table.
 But they sure as sh*t smelled pretty heavenly.

 Bring the liquid to a boil then reduce heat to medium and simmer, stirring frequently, to reduce and thicken the sauce.
 Once the sauce is thick enough to coat the back of the spoon, remove the ribs from the oven and turn heat to broil.
 Unwrap the ribs and place on the sheet pan.
 Spoon the thickened sauce over the ribs to generously coat and place under the broiler for around 8 – 10 minutes.
 (Save some of the sauce for dippin’ if that’s how you rib-roll.)

 Remove from the oven and let stand on the sheet pan for around 5 – 10 minutes.

 Quite a process, but so. frickin. worth. it.
 Guaranteed to induce meat sweats, but in a good way.

-I think around 8:00 pm, Baby Daddy may have had three or four more Rolo Blondies.
-I found Chonker hoovering a trail of crumbs from the kitchen to our bedroom the next morning.
+I think around 8:00 pm, Jonny may have had three or four more Rolo Blondies.
+I found Charley hoovering a trail of crumbs from the kitchen to our bedroom the next morning.
 What a good baby, destroying the evidence for daddy.

 You should definitely make these.
 Even if you just want to enjoy the meat sweats all by yourself.